Approaching LCR 4.0

-AQR are currently conducting field trials to assess the design performance in the disinfection of rainwater and industrial wastewater, ensuring this is then made into safe re-useable water in the most cost-effective and compliant manner possible.
+AQR is currently conducting field trials to assess the design performance in the disinfection of rainwater and industrial wastewater, ensuring this is then made into safe re-usable water in the most cost-effective and compliant manner possible.

 Once all testing has been completed, AQR will be able to confidently take their improved product design toa supplier to manufacture and then straight to the market.